Ukraine Support Tracker

 A Database of Military, Financial and Humanitarian Aid to Ukraine

-The Ukraine Support Tracker lists and quantifies military, financial and humanitarian aid promised by governments to Ukraine between January 24, 2022 and currently through October 31, 2023.
+The Ukraine Support Tracker lists and quantifies military, financial and humanitarian support by governments to Ukraine since February 2022.
 It covers 41 countries, specifically the EU member states, other members of the G7, as well as Australia, South Korea, Turkey, Norway, New Zealand, Switzerland, China, Taiwan, India, and Iceland.
 The database is intended to support a facts-based discussion about support to Ukraine.

 We focus on government-to-government transfers into Ukraine.
 Due to a lack of comparable and reliable data, we do not quantify private donations or transfers by international organizations like the Red Cross.
 For more details see below.
 We are continuously expanding, correcting, and improving this project.
 We therefore very much welcome any help to improve the tracker.
 Feedback and comments on our paper and database are highly appreciated.
 You can contact us at ukrainetracker@ifw-kiel.de or by using our online feedback form.